thebaynal/3D-Image-Projection-Using-Linear-Algebra/README.md

 - 3D object representation using vectors and matrices
 - Projection of 3D objects onto 2d space
 - Transformation including rotation, scaling, and translation
-- Visualization of results for better understanding linear algebra application
+- Visualization of results for a better understanding of linear algebra applications

 ## Requirements
 - Python 3.x